angystallone/ProbShakemaps/README.md

 **TOOL: 'EnsemblePlot'**

 Summarize the IMT distribution at the selected POIs with a boxplot.
-Note: the IMT distribution is based an all scenarios in the ensemble.
+Note: the IMT distribution is based on the predictions of all ensemble scenarios at that POI.

 ```bash
 python ProbShakemaps.py --task GenerateProbShakemap --tool EnsemblePlot --imt PGA --pois_file POIs.txt